When people consider traveling to Budapest, food doesn’t seem to come up on the list often as a reason to visit.

 Jókai Bean Soup

-This bean soup, made with vegetables, sausage, and topped with sour cream, is one of my personal favorite things to eat in Budapest, especially on a cold day.
+This bean soup, made with vegetables, and sausage, and topped with sour cream, is one of my personal favorite things to eat in Budapest.

 This is the Hungarian version of vegetable soup, and it is a delight!

-Hungarian pancakes (think thin, crepe-like pancakes, not fluffy American pancakes) are one of the only Hungarian dishes that has survived my family’s immigration to the USA long enough that I actually learned how to make them as a teenager–and they’re amazing!
+Hungarian pancakes are one of the only Hungarian dishes that survived my family’s immigration from Hungary to the USA long enough that I actually learned how to make them as a teenager–and they’re amazing!

 Palacsinta can be served either sweet or savory, and they’re delicious either way.